mose/hackpad-cli/README.md

 (use `bundle exec` if you need, mostly in clone mode when not using rvm)

     hpcli                 # will show help
-    hpcli get <pad_id> md # will spit out the content in nice markdown
+    hpcli list            # gets a list of pads you have access to hpcli get <pad_id> md # will spit out the content in nice markdown
+    # and you can use alternate config
+    hpcli list -c $HOME/.hpcli-alt

 Roadmap and todoz
 ---------------------